wearefrank/frank-runner/README.md

 browser without the need to restart your Frank!.
 A small example can be found in [Frank2Example4](#frank2example4).

+When you are developing a Maven webapplication with the Frank!Framework as dependency, you probably want to access it through http instead of https during development.
+The Frank!Framework only permits this if `dtap.stage=LOC`.

+When you write a webapplication with Maven, your `pom.xml` file defines how the application should be packaged.
+When you run your Maven project with the Frank!Runner during development, the following applies:

+* There is no need to add database drivers like h2 to `pom.xml`.
+The Frank!Runner installs them automatically.
+* There is no need to add depencency `geronimo-jms_1.1_spec` to `pom.xml`.
+The Frank!Runner deploys it automatically.
+* There is no need to configure a scenarios root directory for Larva.
+The Frank!Runner automatically configures the absolute path to `src/test/testtool`.
+* There is no need to add properties `log.dir`, `log.level` and `dtap.stage` to `pom.xml`.
+These properties are set automatically by the Frank!Runner.

 # Root CA certificates